You Suck at Cooking: Overview

-You Suck at Cooking parodies the cooking tutorial genre of videos such as BuzzFeed's Tasty web series.
-The videos, set in a home kitchen, are shot on an iPhone from a first-person perspective that shows only the kitchen counter and the narrator's hands.
+You Suck at Cooking parodies the genre of online cooking tutorial videos.
+The videos, set in a home kitchen, are shot on a cell phone from a first-person perspective that shows only the kitchen counter and the narrator's hands.
 The visual style has been described as "deliberately gritty", with lo-fi editing, poor lighting, shaky camerawork, and an "unapologetically messy" cooking environment.

 The narrative style has been characterized as "chaotic but self-aware" and seemingly but not really "effortless" and "haphazard".
 The narrator's "wry [and] often exasperated" persona speaks with a brisk deadpan tone and repeatedly goes on absurdist riffs.
 The videos often feature irreverent skits; simple, quirky songs; and absurd visual gags made with jump cuts and stop motion.
 These gags regularly depict bizarre ways of gathering or processing ingredients (e.g., chopping vegetables by smashing them with a baking sheet).
 Despite the levity, You Suck at Cooking does genuinely relate recipe instructions and culinary advice.
 The recipes are intended for novice chefs; the dishes on the channel rarely end up looking picture-perfect.